Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Fr.
 Jordi CASTELLET i Sala (Vic, Barcelona, Spain)

-Jesus' words inspire confidence: “Take courage, I have conquered the world.”
-(Jn 16:33).
-That is, through his Passion, Death and Resurrection, He has attained the eternal life, life with nothing to stop it, a limitless life because it has overcome all limits and all difficulties.
+Jesus' words invite us to trust: "take courage, I have conquered the world" (Jn 16:33).
+That is, through his Passion, Death, and Resurrection, he has attained eternal life, life without obstacles, life without limits, because he has overcome all limits and surpassed all difficulties.

-But “in all these things we conquer overwhelmingly through him who loved us” (Rm 8:37).
-Let us be witnesses to God's love, because He has, with us, “done great things” (Lk 1:49) and has given us his help to overcome all difficulties, even death, because Christ is sending us the Holy Spirit.
+But "in all these things we conquer overwhelmingly through him who loved us" (Rom 8:37).
+Let us be witnesses of God's love, because in us He “has done (…) great things" (Luke 1:49) and has given us His help to overcome every difficulty, even death, because Christ communicates His Holy Spirit to us.

 Thoughts on Today's Gospel